Composition — members and organisms in a coalition

 zipnetandunsealdo their usual work independently.
 The oracle organismprice-feed.eurpublishes ticks on its own clock.
 The Almanac (if shipped) publishes its own tick stream. - The

-intentsconfluence subscribes to every spanned citizen’s relevant public surface — lattices’UnsealedPools and, in this example,price-feed.eur’sPricestream.
+intentscomposite organism subscribes to every spanned member’s relevant public surface — lattices’UnsealedPools and, in this example,price-feed.eur’sPricestream.
 It may additionally subscribe to the Almanac for alignment keys.
-It observes cross-citizen intents and commits routed-intents entries per target lattice. - Each lattice’s
+It observes cross-member intents and commits routed-intents entries per target lattice. - Each lattice’s

-offersubscribes to the confluence’sRoutedIntentscollection filtered for its own citizen id.
+offersubscribes to the composite organism’sRoutedIntentscollection filtered for its own member id.
 Routed intents are an additional input to the auction, along with the lattice’s ownUnsealedPool. - Each lattice’s

 atelierandrelayproceed as in builder. - Each lattice’s